 In True Tears, one of the driving factors for following the story asides the depth of the characters and the compelling love story are the constant cliff hangers on the end of each episode.
 Several of these tend to shake up things quite a bit.

 Bleach often ends with cliffhangers, especially when one character launches an attack against another.
 More often than not, the attack is non-fatal (and often, completely ineffective), and the next chapter shows why.
+If they are indeed fatal, then expect a flashback of the dying character instead.

 Several episodes of Death Note, particularly the second-to-last one when Light has Mikami write all his enemies' names in the Death Note, end in cliffhangers.